 We visited the famous Grand Palace on our second day in Bangkok and were completely blown away by the colors and grandness of this place.
 Yes, it is crowded, busy, hot and sunny and very touristy, but I think you should switch on your inner peace and just absorb the magnificent site that the Grand Palace is.

 1. Getting to the Grand Palace

 To get to the Grand Palace, you can take the Silom Line (dark green), get off at Saphan Taksin Station (S6 Station) and take the exit 2.
 Take the Chao Phraya Express Boat to Ta Chang Pier (No.9) and walk for about 10 minutes, following the signs.

-You can also get a taxi, but It’s always useful to check on the map at your accommodation and see if it’s worth it.
+You can also get a taxi, but It’s always useful to check on the map and see if it’s worth it.
 Sometimes taking alternative ways like boat taxis which are pretty cheap in Bangkok and then walking for a couple of blocks is more cost effective and less hassle.
 Also you get to explore the neighbourhood.

 2. Taking a Taxi to the Grand Palace